department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 - [ ] Ensure all menu links are nested in the proper place
 - [ ] Set some menu links to disabled
 - [ ] Consult [VAMC sitemap in sharepoint](https://dvagov.sharepoint.com/:x:/s/SitewideContract/EblgAS21OUtHloKK3a8ZvNIBHzV1S6uO2l4hj4dqYG0avQ?e=J8UVZh) for menu settings
-- [ ] Enable the menu in Menu Breadcrumbs module
 - [ ] Update CONTENT BUILD FILE with the menu

 ### User set up [CMS helpdesk]